-We file tax returns in the US federal jurisdiction, as well as various international and state jurisdictions.
-Although certain years are no longer subject to examination by the IRS and various state taxing authorities, net operating loss carryforwards generated in those years may still be adjusted upon examination by the IRS or state taxing authorities if they have been or will be used in a future period.
-As of February 25, 2017, our federal returns from Fiscal 2012 to present continue to be subject to review by the IRS.
-The IRS review of our Fiscal 2014 Federal Return has been finalized with no material adjustment.
+We file a US federal tax return, as well as returns in various international and state jurisdictions.
+Although certain years are no longer subject to examination by the IRS and various state taxing authorities, net operating loss carryforwards generated in those years may still be adjusted upon examination by the IRS or state taxing authorities.
+As of May 27, 2017, our federal returns from Fiscal 2014 to present continue to be subject to review by the IRS.
 With few exceptions, the state returns from Fiscal 2009 to present continue to be subject to review by the state taxing jurisdictions.
-We recently have concluded a state audit covering our Fiscal 2012-14 years with no material adjustment.
-A number of years may elapse before an uncertain tax position is audited and finally resolved, and it is often very difficult to predict the outcome of such audits.

-As of February 25, 2017, our unrecognized tax benefits were \$1.9 million including accrued interest and penalties of \$0.6 million.
-If we were to prevail on all unrecognized tax benefits recorded, \$1.5 million of the \$1.9 million would benefit the overall effective tax rate.
+As of May 27, 2017, our unrecognized tax benefits were \$1.8 million including accrued interest and penalties of \$0.5 million.
+If we were to prevail on all unrecognized tax benefits recorded, \$1.3 million of the \$1.8 million would benefit the overall effective tax rate.
 It is our policy to recognize interest and penalties accrued relative to unrecognized tax benefits as tax expense.
 We do not believe that there will be a significant change in the total amount of unrecognized tax benefits within the next twelve months.